gamemann/i-lost-my-mom-to-pancreatic-cancer/journal/day-11.md

 I found out all of my counsins will be going to the beach house my Aunt rented for two weeks in July which I was planning to stay the full two weeks at.
 That's something I'm looking forward to, although I think I'm going to be very sad without my Mom.
 I just want to spend more time with the family overall.

+Anyways, after sleeping for a few hours after I got back (I was just so mentally drained and exhausted), I watched the end of the Phillies game with my Dad (they won!).
+Then I came up here to write this.
+I'm still crying from above, but that made me feel a little better.
+I just miss her so much and miss watching movies with her.
+I haven't even be able to watch any movies or shows really because it's still so painful to me (most movies/shows I watched with her).